dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-1.md

 ---

 Now let's think of how to generate the numbers around the `currentPage`.
 If you remember in one of the observations, if `maxLength` is `7`, we need one number on each side.
 We can make use of another existing dynamic value which is the `sideLength`.
-The value of `sideLength` is `2` which is the length needed in each sides, since we already know that there is an ellipsis or `NaN` on each side of the result array, we can just have to deduct the `sideLength` by `1`: `2 - 1 = 1`.
+The value of `sideLength` is `2` which is the length needed in each side, since we already know that there is an ellipsis or `NaN` on each side of the result array, we can just have to deduct the `sideLength` by `1`: `2 - 1 = 1`.
 Now we get `1` which means we need to generate one number on each side of the `currentPage`.
 We can now do the iteration for the numbers around the `currentPage` or what we may call the numbers in the middle of the result array.
 After the iteration, we can just push the remaining items of the result array which are `NaN` and the `lastPage`, here's the code for that:

 ```ts
 export function getPaginationItems(